Victoria Junior College: Dance

+In 2008, the VJC Dance Ensemble competed at the Barcelona Dance Awards, clinching second place for choreography and the Best Theatre Performance.

 VJC Dance Ensemble achieved overall grand champion in the 2010 Lecco Danza, an international dance competition held in Italy.
 They were awarded first prize in the contemporary senior dance group category and first runners-up in the hip-hop group category.

 In 2012, VJC dancers were champions in the Jazz Dance Small Group category at the 9th World Dance Olympiad in Moscow, Russia.

 In the 2014 Crown International Dance Festival in Melbourne, Australia, the dance ensemble placed first in all the three categories that it participated in, namely Contemporary, Modern Expression and Hip Hop.

+Symphonic Band

+In 2008, the VJC Symphonic Band competed at the New York Band and Orchestra Festival, clinching the Gold Award.
+The Band performed at the Carnegie Hall for the competition, and was also invited to perform at Central Park in New York days before the competition.

 Affiliations

 VJC is affiliated to Victoria School, an all-boys school founded in 1876.

 VJC provided VS students an option to continue a two-year junior college education within the Victorian family after the completion of their secondary education.
 VS students choosing to enter VJC get two bonus points off their GCE 'O'-Level L1R5 academic aggregate.

 Since the 2012 school year, VS and Cedar Girls' Secondary School have offered the Victoria-Cedar Alliance Integrated Programme (VCA IP) option.
 After finishing Secondary 4, 160 students from each school continue on to VJC automatically.